paolino/haskomp/README.md

 ## What you get

-One input midi port in jack, where the program listens to notesand 3 controls.
+One input midi port in jack, where the program listens to notes and 3 controls.

 One output midi port playing at 125 bpm a loop of 16 lines.